QuadmanSWE/ds-ref-platform/README.md

 - oauth2proxy (can act as an api gateway, and lets us deploy apps in our platform that get single sign on and stuff for free)
 - postgres (got to run those databases somewhere, you can switch this out easily but its here to not leave any gaps)
 - argocd (gitops tool with a kick as ui, can sync desired state of any thing kubernetes native to one or more clusters)
 - crossplane (turn your cluster in-side-out, why just use the best api and distributed storage ever invented to manage containers?
-Let's kubernetes be the control plane of anything)
+Lets kubernetes be the control plane of anything)

 ## I don't need help setting up a local kubernetes cluster